planetruby/gems/2020/06-pay.md

 * Braintree / PayPal
 * Paddle

-One place this comes in handy is if you want to primarily use Stripe but still want PayPal, you can use both with very little code changes. 👍
+One place this comes in handy is if you want to primarily use Stripe but still want PayPal, you can use both with very little code changes. :thumbsup:

 ## Adding Pay to your app